deveshprasad/deveshprasad/README.md

 <br>
 - 👷 <samp>Graduated with MSc Data Science (Mathematics) with Merit(2:1) at the University of Manchester, UK (Sep '22 - Oct '23).

-- ✍🏻 I'm a Data Scientist at Grant Thornton UK (Nov '23 - Present), focusing on ML solutions and automation.
+- ✍🏻 I'm a Data Analyst at RSM UK (Nov '24 - Present), focusing on ML solutions and automation.

 <div>
   <br>